bss-osca/osca/README.md

-# osca
-General stuff or the OSCA study programme
+# General stuff for the OSCA study programme